davestephens/ansible-nas/README.md

 * [Nextcloud](https://nextcloud.com/) - A self-hosted Dropbox alternative
 * [NZBget](https://nzbget.net/) - The most efficient usenet downloader
 * [Ombi](https://ombi.io/) - web application that automatically gives your users the ability to request content
+* [Organizr](https://organizr.app/) - ORGANIZR aims to be your one stop shop for your Servers Frontend.
 * [openHAB](https://www.openhab.org/) - A vendor and technology agnostic open source automation software for your home
 * [Plex](https://www.plex.tv/) - Plex Media Server
 * [Portainer](https://portainer.io/) - for managing Docker and running custom images